UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Introduction

-In this context, our work seeks to bridge these gaps by proposing a solid and robust benchmark that accurately evaluates the mathematical capabilities of LLMs.Drawing inspiration from evaluation methods in software development, where solution correctness is determined through comprehensive unit testing, a solution is deemed correct if it passes all tests, as this demonstrates that its logic is sufficiently robust to generalize across a broad spectrum of scenarios.
-Similarly, we propose designing a comprehensive set of unit tests for mathematical problems to rigorously assess the reasoning processes of LLMs.
-If a solution passes all unit tests across a group of similar problems, it suggests that the reasoning behind the solution is more reliable and trustworthy.
+Drawing on evaluation methods from software development, we propose the design of a comprehensive set of unit tests for mathematical problems to rigorously assess the reasoning processes of LLMs.
+If a solution successfully passes all unit tests within a class of problems, it suggests that the reasoning underlying the solution is more reliable and trustworthy.
 Specifically, we introduce the \textbf{UTMath}, a novel benchmark derived from the On-Line Encyclopedia of Integer Sequences (OEIS)~\cite{OEIS2024}.
-The benchmark consists of 1,053 problems spanning 9 mathematical domains, such as Number Theory and Geometry.
+The benchmark consists of 1,053 cutting-edge problems spanning 9 mathematical domains, such as Number Theory and Geometry.
 Each problem is accompanied by more than 68 test cases that provide a set of inputs and their corresponding outputs.

 In terms of evaluation methodology, our benchmark requires models to derive a general solution for a class of problems, typically represented in the form of code.
 Compared to solving a problem defined by specific numbers, developing such a general solution is substantially more challenging, requiring higher levels of intelligence and reasoning ability.
-However, we observed that when the model is required to perform reasoning and coding in a single response, as in ``Program of Thoughts (PoT)''~\cite{chen2022program}, it consistently tends to produce simpler, more straightforward solutions.
+However, when we performed ``Program of Thoughts (PoT)''~\cite{chen2022program}, wherethe model is required to perform reasoning and coding in a single response, it consistently tends to produce simpler and straightforward solutions.
 We surmise that this tendency may be influenced by the distribution of coding data.
-To address this, we introduced the \textbf{``Reasoning-to-Coding of Thoughts (RCoT)''} approach, which requires the LLM to perform mathematical reasoning in the first turn without any coding instruction, then writing code based on that reasoning.
+To address this, we introduced the \textbf{``Reasoning-to-Coding of Thoughts (RCoT)''}, which requires the LLM to perform mathematical reasoning in the first turn without any coding instruction, then writing code based on the reasoning.
 Compared to PoT, RCoT shifts the code distribution towards mathematics in the first turn, prompting more reasoning steps.